jkeychan/RPI-Clock/README.md

 #### Option 1: Automated Setup (Recommended)

-Use these commands to automatically enable I2C and configure the serial port:
+Use these commands to automatically enable I2C and configure the GPS HAT:

 ```bash
 # Enable I2C interface